A Single Dose of CBD Reduces Blood Pressure

 In fact, a recent study conducted in 9 healthy males, a single dose of CBD resulted in reduction of systolic blood pressure both at rest and when the subjects were exposed to cold stress.
 These are promising results in the area of cardiovascular research given the healthcare burden of hypertension and associated co-morbidities.

-CBD has been shown to have anti-inflammatory, anxiolytic, antiemetic, antioxidant and antipsychotic properties.
-However, due to the scarcity of available preclinical and clinical studies, little is known about its potential anti-hypertensive effects.
+CBD has anti-inflammatory, anxiolytic, antiemetic, antioxidant and antipsychotic properties.
+However, due to the scarcity of available preclinical and clinical studies, we don’t know enough about its potential anti-hypertensive effects.
 If we consider the regulatory mechanisms of blood pressure we can realize that the already existing properties of CBD are likely to benefit hypertensive patients.

-Broadly speaking, the regulatory mechanisms of blood pressure are located in the brain and in the walls of blood vessels.
-A particular center in the brain called paraventricular nucleus (PVN) is involved in increasing blood pressure due to various stimuli, and when not controlled properly, results in pathological increases in blood pressure, such as hypertension.
+Broadly speaking, the regulatory mechanisms of blood pressure exist in the brain and the walls of the blood vessels.
+A particular center in the brain is the paraventricular nucleus (PVN).
+The PVN increases blood pressure.
+Various stimuli cause this.
+When the brain doesn’t control it properly, it creates pathological increases in blood pressure.
+Doctors also call this hypertension.

-Preclinical studies in rats have shown that a particular cell type called microglia are activated in the PVN in hypertension, and they produce various molecules that contribute to local inflammation.
-CBD has been shown to prevent the activation of microglia and to reduce local inflammation via binding to Abn-CBD-sensitive receptor as well as to reduce oxidative stress.
-Such curtailing of migroglia activation by CBD would not only result in neuroprotection, but also in reduction of blood pressure via normalized control in the PVN.
+Preclinical studies in rats show that a particular cell type called microglia activates the PVN in hypertension.
+And they produce various molecules that contribute to local inflammation.
+CBD prevents the activation of microglia and reduces local inflammation via binding to Abn-CBD-sensitive receptors.
+It also reduces oxidative stress.
+Such curtailing of migroglia activation by CBD results in neuroprotection.
+Also it helps reduce blood pressure via normalized control in the PVN.

-Another site of regulation of blood pressure for which CBD could be used therapeutically is the lining of the blood vessels, called the endothelium.
-This inner most layer of cells that is in contact with the blood has the capacity to constrict or dilate blood vessels thus increasing or decreasing blood pressure, respectively.
+Another site of regulation of blood pressure for which we could use CBD therapeutically is the lining of the blood vessels, called the endothelium.
+This inner most layer of cells has the capacity to constrict or dilate blood vessels.
+This increases or decreases blood pressure, respectively.

-In hypertension, the ability of the endothelium to function properly is impaired, the blood vessels become stiffer, which further perpetuates the hypertension.
+Hypertension impairs the ability of the endothelium to function properly.
+The blood vessels become stiffer, which further perpetuates the hypertension.
 Loss of regulatory substances such as nitric oxide occurs, and increase in pro-inflammatory molecules and oxidative stress ensues.
-CBD, with its anti-inflammatory and antioxidant properties is thus expected to improve endothelial function and restore proper control of blood pressure, greatly benefiting hypertensive patients.
+CBD, with its anti-inflammatory and antioxidant properties is thus expected to improve endothelial function and restore proper control of hypertension, greatly benefiting hypertensive patients.

 The therapeutic utility of CBD is a relatively new area of investigation that will likely yield exciting discoveries in the area of inflammation and oxidative stress which underlie many human diseases, most notably hypertension and cardiovascular disease.
-The direct effect of CBD on the brain center that regulates blood pressure in animals is very promising, as is its effect on the vasculature, underlining the therapeutic potential of CBD as a phytocannabinoid of choice for treatment of hypertension.
+The direct effect of CBD on the brain center regulating hypertension in animals is very promising.
+So too is its effect on the vasculature.
+It underlines the therapeutic potential of CBD as a phytocannabinoid of choice for treating hypertension.